relloyd/halfpipe/README.md

 ### Prerequisites

 1. Docker
-2. A valid profile entry in AWS CLI file `~/.aws/credentials` that can read/write an S3 bucket (by default this needs to be called "halfpipe" - notes on how to override it are below)
+1. An S3 bucket to be used as an external Snowflake stage
-3. An S3 bucket that can be used as an external Snowflake stage
+1. A valid profile entry in AWS CLI file `~/.aws/credentials` (by default this needs to be called `halfpipe` - notes on how to override it are below) that can read/write the S3 bucket above
-4. Oracle database connection details
+1. Oracle database connection details
-5. Snowflake database connection details (please see the [`configure.sh`](demo-svg/configure/README.md) documentation to learn more if you're not using Snowflake)
+1. Snowflake database connection details (please see the [`configure.sh`](demo-svg/configure/README.md) documentation to learn more if you're not using Snowflake)

 ### Steps